VerbalExpressions/purescript-verbal-expressions/README.md

 ## Examples

+### Basic testing
-### Using do-notation to construct verbal expressions
+We can use do-notation to construct verbal expressions:
 ``` purs
 number :: VerEx
 number = do